kabeer25/ConvertToBinary/README.md

 ConvertToBinary
 ===============
-This program uses recursive method to convert a digit in this 37 to binary.
+This program uses recursive method to convert a digit to binary.
+The example used in this program is the number 37.

 The last digit outputted will be the first digit on the right hand side of the binary chart.